boxed/kodare.net/_posts/2020-10-23-100_percent_coverage_docs.markdown

 It became clear to me that code examples that aren't even executed can be very wrong, so I came to the idea of running all the code in tests.
 I had done something very similar twice before with [pytest-readme](https://github.com/boxed/pytest-readme) and [midje-readme](https://github.com/boxed/midje-readme) but that was just for the readme, now I needed something much more ambitious.

-The basic idea is pretty simple: for every rST document in `docs/`, generate a pytest test file that contains all the code examples, and then execute that.
+The basic idea is pretty simple: for every [reST](https://www.writethedocs.org/guide/writing/reStructuredText/) document in `docs/`, generate a pytest test file that contains all the code examples, and then execute that.
 But as always the devil is in the details.

 ## Sections -> tests